 - (i) Delay to Start: The table above refers to various programme dates.
 Both the Issue 3 and IM mitigated programme use the same projected start date of 05/07/10.
-This is the same date that the PM's consider meaningful progress can be made.
-That is to say, the delays to MUDFA / utility works are dictating the commencement date.
+This was the same date that the PM's considered meaningful progress could be made.
+We are advised however that earlier commencement could have been made in relation to the outbound carriageway chainages 100 300 and 600 900 on or around 12/03/09.
+That is to say, the delays to MUDFA / utility works have dictated and are dictating the commencement date.
 The delay to start is therefore forecast to be circa 100 weeks.
 Primary causes of delay to start as follows:- - A. IFC process: The initial IFC was 9.5 weeks late; planned date was 07/07/08; the actual was 11/09/08.
 Subsequent revisions to the 'Roads' IFC were issued on 20/02/09 & 21/09/09.
 It is unclear as to whether these revisions would have been material to commencement (certainly (re)commencement was actually delayed by utility works beyond those later IFC dates).
 There is no information presently available to inform culpability for delay to these subsequent IFC's.
 Unless there is proof of Infraco breach, this could be a CE under either 65(t) or (u). - B. INTC's: see comments above.
 [Complete data on INTC's awaited].
 Notwithstanding Infraco delay in provision of Estimates, on the assumption that Infraco complies with that instruction, these INTC's should not provide an obstacle to commencement or progress. - C. MUDFA / Utilities: Planned completion 01/08/08.
 Partial availability on Leith Walk: Southbound Carriageway (ch 900 150); further release of areas as at 30/04/10 & 05/07/10. tie PM advice is that meaningful commencement cannot be made until 5 July 2010.
+Delay by tie; tie culpability.

+D. Other:

-Delay by tie; tie culpability. - D. Other: - ➤ Sub-Contractor procurement: Understood that Crummock may be appointed by Infraco for 1B see tie audit and Infraco Period Report No.3-1 report to 24/04/10.
+- Sub-Contractor procurement: Understood that Crummock may be appointed by Infraco for 1B see tie audit and Infraco Period Report No.3-1 report to 24/04/10.
 No sub-contract yet in place.
 Not clear if LOI issued covering this work or area.
 Subject to further tie audit.
 Delay by Infraco.
 Infraco culpability.
-The significance of this issue will increase as the 05/07/10 nears. - > WPP process: Not yet in place.
-This could be an obstacle to commercement.
+The significance of this issue will increase as the 05/07/10 nears. - WPP process: Not yet in place.
+This could be an obstacle to commencement.
 Delay by Infraco.
 Infraco culpability.
-Unlikely to have significant impact if in place on time for commercement; - > IDR/IDC process: yet in place.
+Unlikely to have significant impact if in place on time for commencement; - > IDR/IDC process: yet in place.
 Infraco letter of 18/12/09 identifies the requirement for 11 separate IDR/IDC's.
 Only 6 are shown in that programme.
-It is not clear whether Infraco will be permitted by tie to commence without this paperwork in place (tie's ability to stop work from commencing on this basis is not clear see Preamble) Delay by Infraco; Infraco culpability. - > Other potential obstacles to commencement / progress: Cemetery wall; Gas main at Manderston Street & Jane Street; utility works to ch.1700 to 2100 (Section 1A1 Constitution Street) affecting TM. - (ii) Delay to Finish: Issue 3 programme shows an increase of circa 32 weeks over the timescale in Rev.1 programme (majority of increase understood to be as a result of full-depth construction issue).
+It is not clear whether Infraco will be permitted by tie to commence without this paperwork in place (tie's ability to stop work from commencing on this basis is not clear see Preamble) Delay by Infraco; Infraco culpability. - Other potential obstacles to commencement / progress: Cemetery wall; Gas main at Manderston Street & Jane Street; utility works to ch.1700 to 2100 (Section 1A1 Constitution Street) affecting TM. - (ii) Delay to Finish: Issue 3 programme shows an increase of circa 32 weeks over the timescale in Rev.1 programme (majority of increase understood to be as a result of full-depth construction issue).
 IM mitigated view of Issue 3 shows a slight reduction in duration of 6 weeks to the Rev.1 programme.

-There is presently no justification for the increased Rev.3 duration
+There is presently no justification for the increased Rev.3 duration.